 Unless you know exactly how to use that new camera to its full potential, it’s not the quickest way to make improvements and it can actually end up being a big fat waste of money.

 With the exception of the most experienced photographers, there is a learning curve for all of us in getting to grips with a new camera.

 If you’ve never used a DSLR before and don’t know how to, you will probably get poorer images than you did with your smartphone or your point and shoot camera.

-There is a technical learning curve to using a DSLR camera that most people have to take a class to get to grips with.
-It takes some time and you actually don’t need many of a DSLR’s features to create great lifestyle product shots.
+There is a technical learning curve to using a DSLR camera and most people have to take a class to get to grips with it.
+It can take some time before you’re taking images you’re happy with, and you actually don’t need many of a DSLR’s features to create great lifestyle product shots.

 The truth is that a photographer who knows what he or she is doing can take great product shots with almost any camera.

-So learning more about WHAT TO DO will always be a better investment AND it will help you to make informed decisions about which camera you really need, rather than listening to the salesperson baffling you with features you don’t need.
+So learning more about WHAT TO DO will always be a better investment AND it will help you to make informed decisions about which camera you really need, rather than listening to the salesperson fomoing you about features you don’t need.

 Knowing how to style a photograph is something that no camera can do for you and it’s an absolutely vital skill for doing your own product photography.